stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 Like, there were many, you know, the stablecoin...
 Stablecoins have this institutional feel to them.
 Even, you know, at the beginning, they didn't.

-And it is funny to watch, like, you know, I see these announcements like, you know, Tether's coming to the U.S. And they've, you know, set up a nice regulatory framework that, you know, they can work with.
-And I went to a side event and met some of the Tether people.
+And it is funny to watch, like, you know, I see these announcements like, you know, [Tether](https://en.wikipedia.org/wiki/Tether_(cryptocurrency))'s coming to the U.S. And they've, you know, set up a nice regulatory framework that, you know, they can work with.
+And I went to a side event and met some of the [Tether](https://en.wikipedia.org/wiki/Tether_(cryptocurrency)) people.
 It's also just funny to see them, you know, in the media, like buying sports teams and, you know, all of that.

 Like, at a certain point, you get big enough, you become institutional, right?